 Divine Grace Orphanage and Its Two Primary Schools

-Day to day existence seems hopeless for children living in poverty and “future” is a word without meaning.
+Day to day existence seems hopeless for children living in extreme poverty and “future” is a word without meaning.
 Impoverished children who are deaf live in a world that is silent and lonely.
-Divine Grace orphanage and its two primary schools give hope to more than 40 orphans, 55 deaf children and 350 students from the surrounding community.
+Divine Grace orphanage and its two primary schools give hope to more than 40 orphans, 55 deaf children and 350 students from the surrounding communities.
 Education can change the course of a child’s life.

 TO LEARN MORE PLEASE SEE BELOW

 Poverty affects every aspect of life from healthcare to education.
 Once Haiti was the wealthiest colony in the New World, but today it is the poorest country in the western hemisphere.
 Fifty percent of the children in Haiti never attend school and half of them that do won’t make it to third grade.
 The story is even more heart-rendering for children who can’t hear.
 These children are made fun of by others, shunned by society and isolated from their community.